PegasusHT/Nft-marketplace/README.md

 cd basesite/
 npx hardhat run scripts/deploy.js --network localhost
 ```
-This will open a local network for smart contracts.
+This will open a local network for smart contracts. <br>
 3. Open another terminal:
 ```shell
 docker-compose exec app bash # NOTE: now you are in the docker container file system cd cd frontend/ npx hardhat run scripts/deploy.js --network localhost
 ```
 <b>Make sure you have the same addresses as in config.js file.
-Sometimes it will change.</b>
+Sometimes it will change.</b> <br>
 4. Still inside the docker container:
 ```shell
 cd frontend/